okta/odyssey/FORMS.md

 ### Non-global attrs

-Fieldset-specific HTML attributes we may need props for.
+Fieldset-specific HTML attributes/behaviors:

 - `disabled`: If this Boolean attribute is set, all form controls that are descendants of the `<fieldset>` are disabled.
-Note that form elements inside the `<legend>` element won't be disabled.
+  - Form elements inside the `<legend>` element won't be disabled, but this doesn't seem like a valid use case for Odyssey.
+- `name`: The name associated with the group.
-- `form`: This attribute takes the value of the `id` attribute of a `<form>` element you want the `<fieldset>` to be part of, even if it is not inside the form.
+- `form`: This attribute takes the value of the id attribute of a `<form>` element you want the `<fieldset>` to be part of, even if it is not inside the form.
 Please note that usage of this is confusing — if you want the `<input>` elements inside the `<fieldset>` to be associated with the form, you need to use the form attribute directly on those elements.
-You can check which elements are associated with a form via JavaScript, using `HTMLFormElement.elements`.
-- `name`: The name associated with the group.
+  - Because of the unintuitive behavior of this attribute, I recommend that this be relegated to use on Field or we provide a way to cascade this attribute to all child elements.

 ### Content areas